lonellliburd/hackerrankeasy/README.md

-# hackerrankeasy
+# hackerrankeasy/Codility

-Collection of Hacker Rank Easy (or Medium but felt easy) problems.
+Collection of Hacker Rank/Codility Easy (or Medium but felt easy) problems.